xRaisenx/aichatbot/README.md

 *   **Dynamic Knowledge Base:** Answers general beauty-related questions and learns from user interactions.
 Common non-product queries and their answers are stored in Upstash Redis, allowing the chatbot to respond quickly without always relying on the LLM.
 *   **Real-time Product Sync:** Keeps product information current via Shopify Admin API.
 *   **Scalable & Robust Architecture:** Built on Next.js and Vercel, designed for reliability and growth.
-*   **Engaging Personality & Guided Interaction:** AI responses are crafted to be clear, concise, conversational, and helpful.
+*   **Engaging Personality & Guided Interaction:** AI responses are crafted to be clear, concise, conversational, and helpful, with refined chatbox formatting for a more Gemini-like interaction.
 The assistant further guides users by providing 4 AI-generated welcome questions on initial load, and then offering 3 new, contextually relevant suggested questions after each of its subsequent responses to encourage deeper engagement and exploration.
+The greeting line has been removed from the response to make it more concise.

 ## 📈 Business Value for Planet Beauty